 Explore the CIPD's collected perspective on the key issues impacting work, including recommendations, supporting evidence and links to resources for policymakers and employers

-In addition, employers that pay the voluntary Living Wage report such business benefits as enhanced reputation, easier recruitment, better labour relations, and improved commitment and motivation.
+For example, employers that pay the UK’s voluntary Real Living Wage report business benefits including enhanced reputation, easier recruitment, better labour relations and improved employee commitment and motivation.

 Actions for Government

-- Work with employers and the financial services industry to improve financial awareness among employees.
+- Help improve financial wellbeing by embedding financial literacy in schools, further education, higher education and apprenticeships, and working with employers and the financial services industry to improve financial awareness among employees.